APEXGru/JET-PictoChart/README.md

 ## How to use
 - Create a new Region based on the Plugin
 - Add a SQL Statement like the example below.
 As this is the easiest example possible, you have to name the columns exactly like the example (both naming and lowercase).
-These column aliases are used to cosntruct the correct JSON object.
+These column aliases are used to construct the correct JSON object.
 ```
 select ename||' - '||job||'@'||dname "name"
 ,      'human' "shape"